Medically reviewed by Majesta Health Medical Review Team

 Can I stop compounded semaglutide once I reach my goal?

-Stopping any GLP-1 medication abruptly often leads to appetite return and partial weight regain.
-The clinical literature (STEP 4 extension, JAMA 2021) reports that patients who discontinued semaglutide regained roughly two-thirds of the weight they had lost within one year.
+Stopping any GLP-1 medication abruptly often leads to appetite return and, for many people, partial weight regain over time.
+That is why discontinuation should be a plan, not an event.
 A licensed physician can help you build a maintenance plan, which may include reduced dosing, monitored discontinuation, lifestyle support, or transition to a long-term plan based on your goals.

 Is compounded semaglutide covered by insurance?

-Compounded medications are generally paid out of pocket and not covered by commercial insurance plans, including most plans that cover brand-name Wegovy with prior authorization.
+Compounded medications are generally paid out of pocket and not covered by commercial insurance plans.
 HSA and FSA accounts can usually be used for the medical consultation portion when prescribed by a licensed physician for a covered condition.
 Confirm with your plan administrator.

 What is the difference between sublingual and injectable compounded semaglutide?